 The developer takes the risks of developing and managing housing units over an agreed period of time.
 At the end of the period the facility is transferred to PHA b.
 Delivering housing as a developer c.
-Acquiring CRU housing stock to provide property management services d.
-Providing student accommodation.
+Acquiring CRU housing stock to provide property management services.
+PHA acquires these projects from CoGHSTA in an effort to grow its property portfolio.